-DPIL strategies are not required to enter case data into the First Steps Data Collection System (FSDC).
+DPIL strategies shall enter monthly outputs data into the FSDC.
 Partnerships are expected to keep an electronic record of DPIL families with, at minimum, their contact information and beginning and ending dates of program participation.

 FIRST STEPS PROGRAM ACCOUNTABILITY STANDARDS FAMILY LITERACY MODEL (211)